Legislative Responses and Legal Challenges to Viral Exclusions for Business Interruption Loss Coverages

 By Luke Schmitt

-All eyes are on New Jersey Legislature, which is currently discussing and reviewing a bill that could force coverage under business interruption insurance for coronavirus related losses even in the presence of a “virus” related exclusion.
+All eyes are on the New Jersey Legislature, which is currently discussing and reviewing a bill that could force coverage under business interruption insurance for coronavirus-related losses even in the presence of a “virus” related exclusion.

 Business interruption policies generally cover direct property damage, which leads to periods of in-operation of the company.
 Arguably, pandemics, like COVID-19, could lead to property damage if there is contamination of the property or HVAC system, which caused property damage, but such claims may be difficult to demonstrate.

 Many insurers have added “Exclusion for Loss Due to Virus or Bacteria” provisions or similarly named exclusion provisions.
 As seen in reports out of New Jersey, these exclusions may bar first-party recovery for companies who suffer “loss or damage caused by or resulting from any virus . . . that induces or is capable of inducing physical distress, illness or disease.”
 Many business interruption policies contain slightly different language; however, the effect is still the same: no coverage for viral-related damage during pandemics.

 Fast forward to 2019, when the world sees its second coronavirus-related pandemic in the 21st Century, COVID-19 (a virus in the coronavirus family similar to that of SARS).